costanzimartina/Fintech_project/README.md

 - A folder with progress of the coding part
 - A folder with the progress and all the notes in word-style that every one can upload or download
 - A Report that every one can edit
+- A txt file in which we write all the references
-(- we also aim to do brief ppt)
+- A txt in which at end we will write the contribution of each person, but I am sure that everyone will contribute to every part of this project (- we also aim to do brief ppt)